 As stated by Justice Alito in Hobby Lobby:

-Thus – while employers may not agree with the decision – they may not hide behind the excuse of religion to discriminate against those that are gay.
+Thus, while employers may not agree with the decision, they may not hide behind the excuse of religion to discriminate against those who are gay.

 For more information or if you believe you have been the victim of any type of discrimination, please contact the experienced Atlanta anti-discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.